apache/incubator-tuweni-website/download.md

-Choose a source distribution in either *tar* or *zip* format, and [verify](https://www.apache.org/dyn/closer.cgi#verify) using the corresponding *pgp* signature (using the committer file in [KEYS](https://www.apache.org/dist/{{ site.data.project.incubator_slash_name }}/KEYS)).
+Choose a source distribution in either *tar* or *zip* format, and [verify](https://www.apache.org/dyn/closer.cgi#verify) using the corresponding *asc* signature (using the committer file in [KEYS](https://www.apache.org/dist/{{ site.data.project.incubator_slash_name }}/KEYS)).
-If you cannot do that, the *md5* hash file may be used to check that the download has completed OK.
+If you cannot do that, the *sha512* hash file may be used to check that the download has completed OK.

 For fast downloads, current source distributions are hosted on mirror servers;